17 Simple Spring Garden Ideas

 Keep Deer From Eating Plants Early On

-If you live in an area where deer decimate plants like me, then you need to start protecting plants as they emerge from the ground.
+If you live in an area where deer decimate plants like mine, then you need to start protecting plants as they emerge from the ground.

 Deer are creatures of habit and if they learn early on they don’t like the taste of your plants, they will find a different route.

-So early protection and maintenance are key to keep deer from eating garden plants.
+So early protection and maintenance are key to keeping deer from eating garden plants.

-And while we are on the subject, this is the new two prong approach I used last year that worked REALLY well.
+And while we are on the subject, this is the new two-prong approach I use that works REALLY well.
+I did it again here at the new house and it was very effective.

 Keep Japanese Beetles and Grubs at Bay with This Lawn Care Organic Tip

+Do you have a Japanese beetle problem?
 They can wreak havoc in the garden and wreck the foliage and blooms of plants.
+And their grubs can do a lot of damage in our lawns too.

 Start a New Garden